dockwa/ux/README.md

 Hamburger menus are where all featues / actions in an interface go to die.
 On a mobile app?
 Use a tab bar instead.

+## System paradigms

+Use paradigms that the device or operating system uses.
+If you are building for Android for example, use material design patterns.
+If you are building for the web, use a <select> input isntead of using a custom select dropdown.
+The select will be interpreted by the device you are on and displayed to the user appropriatly.
+If a use is on an iOS device, don't use patterns from Android and vice versus.
+Keep the user comfortable with what they know and use every day.